 Pipistrel & Honeywell: A Memorandum of Understanding for the Future of Urban Mobility

 This year marks the 30th anniversary since the first trademarked Pipistrel products were sold and exported from Yugoslavia to Italy in 1989.
-What began with a success story behind a several-year-long struggle to bend the laws of socialist Yugoslavia so that they would permit the existence of a private aircraft producer has resulted in an internationally acclaimed company that has enriched the world for over 1,500 aircraft.
+What began as a success story behind a several-year-long struggle to bend the laws of socialist Yugoslavia so that they would permit the existence of a private aircraft producer has resulted in an internationally acclaimed company that has enriched the world for over 1,500 aircraft.

 With a history of becoming the first to fly an electric two-seater airplane in 2007 and an electric four-seater in 2011 — which won that year’s NASA Green Flight Challenge — in addition to developing propulsion systems for NASA and Siemens aircraft, Pipistrel was recently chosen by Uber to be their partner in developing electric Vertical Take-Off and Landing (VTOL) vehicles needed to make their urban air mobility project, Uber Elevate, a reality.